unboundsecurity/unbound-integration/container-signing/kubernetes-skopeo-portieris/README.md

 Generate RSA key in the Unbound UKC.

 ## Setup a signing machine.
-It can run in a Docker container.
+It can be a Docker container.

 1. Install missing packages.
-For example for CentOS 8.
+For example for CentOS 8:
 ```
 yum -y install jq less vim openssl java java-devel wget gpg
 RUN dnf -y install skopeo